Raghav-I/art_project_documentation/documentation - mozart/documentation - mozart.md

 ​																				                   	[*Illustration of compressed data*](https://miro.medium.com/max/578/0*zG3k_ciZomNRaO-K.jpg)

 For example, if a [fully convolutional neural network (FCN)](https://arxiv.org/pdf/1411.4038.pdf) is required to be trained to classify an image (that is, produce a digit number given a digit image), edges, angles, and other features are just learned at each layer as the model "learns" by associating a set of features with a certain output.
 However, the dimensionality of the image is initially decreased before it is finally enhanced each time the model learns from a data point.
 This is a type of lossy compression as the dimensionality is decreased.
 The model must learn to save all pertinent information and ignore noise because it must later recover the compressed data.
-The benefit of compression is that it enables us to eliminate any unnecessary data and concentrate solely on the most crucial elements.
+The benefit of compression is that it enables the user to eliminate any unnecessary data and concentrate solely on the most crucial elements.
 The Latent Space Representation of data is what is meant by this "compressed state."

 If the original dataset contains pictures with the dimensions [5 x 5 x 1](https://miro.medium.com/max/216/0*rZn-ksyRTUpDUxh7), then the compressed data point is a 3-dimensional [vector](https://library.leeds.ac.uk/info/14012/mathematics/60/vectors) since the latent space dimensions are set to [3 x 1](https://miro.medium.com/max/37/0*GRY4C_Ov5RYMn6Vi).